How to grow cucumbers in a greenhouse: tips & advantages

 Benefits of growing cucumbers in a greenhouse

 Grown vertically in a greenhouse, cucumbers require strings or canes to be tied into as they grow.
-Not only is growing cucumbers vertically a space-saving method, but it can increase air circulation, which can help prevent disease and make harvesting the fruits easier.
-For more information on how to support cucumbers, you can read our article on cucumber trellis here.
+Not only is growing cucumbers vertically a space-saving method, but it can increase air circulation, which can help prevent disease and make plant care and harvesting the fruits easier.
+For more information on how to support cucumbers, check out our article on cucumber trellis.

-Even with good ventilation, at the height of the summer greenhouses can become too hot and reach temperatures over 45 °C. To avoid heat stress and scorching of the foliage, damping down, shading the cucumber plants with white fabric and even the whole greenhouse, may become necessary.
+Even with good ventilation, at the height of the summer, greenhouses can become too hot and reach temperatures over 45 °C. To avoid heat stress, sunburn and scorching of the foliage, damping down and shading the cucumber plants with white fabric and even the whole greenhouse, may become necessary.

 Benefits at a glance: